Data Protection Policy | IRIS

 13.11.2.1 Level I - Chairman (CCC);

-13.11.3 Rooms in the Main Building and in Lecture Hall Complexes A, B, and C
+13.11.3 Rooms in the Main Building, Lecture Hall Complexes A and C, and CIDS

-13.12.1 Level I - Career Development Center (CDC) Chairman, Career Development Center (CDC) Staff, Head Placement Coordinator;
+13.12.1 Level I - Career Development Centre (CDC) Chairman, Career Development Centre (CDC) Staff, Head PC;

-13.12.2 Level II - Placement and Internship Coordinators designated as SPoCs;
+13.12.2 Level II - Placement and Internship Coordinators designated as SPoC;

 13.13 Gyan